addyosmani/backbone-fundamentals/index.md

 #<a name="fundamentals">Fundamentals</a>

 In this section, we're going to explore how frameworks like Backbone.js fit in the world of JavaScript application architecture.
-Clasically, developers creating desktop and server-class applications have had a wealth of design patterns available for them to lean on, but it's only been in the past few years that such patterns have come to client-side development.
+Classically, developers creating desktop and server-class applications have had a wealth of design patterns available for them to lean on, but it's only been in the past few years that such patterns have come to client-side development.

 Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.